Leendoro/ApliedPrograming/Week5/submit.md

 ### Did you complete a Stretch Challenge
-If you completed a stretch challenge, describe what you completed. i compleated the stretch challenge
+If you completed a stretch challenge, describe what you completed. i compleated the stretch challenge adding error checks

 ### Record your time